StellarSand/privacy-settings/Privacy Settings/Windows-11.md

 #### Installed apps
 Uninstall anything you don't use like XBox, candy crush, some other preinstalled apps/games etc.
 Be sure not to uninstall anything important.
-If you have doubts about any app, either ask or search the net.
+If you have doubts about any app, search the net.